javalsai/console-questions/README.md

  \
  \
-Novelties from version 1.0.2
+Novelties from version 1.0.3
 ============================
->Lots of new features added
+>A postinstall file with an optional small tutorial in it has been added.
+ \
+ \
+>The package now have keywords.